Consensys/linea-monorepo/.github/ISSUE_TEMPLATE/bug-report.md

 assignees: ''
 ---

-_Remenber not to put too much unhelpful information or too little important information, be specific._
+_Remember not to put too much unhelpful information or too little important information, be specific._

 ## Impact
 __environment [Testnet/Mainnet]__

-__an user is impacted [Y/N], if yes type of user: [External/Internal]__
+__is a user impacted?
+[Y/N], if yes, specify the type of user: [External/Internal]__

 ## Describe the bug
 ### Steps to Reproduce